-Chris Boyle is a search consultant with the Search and Consulting Group and a member of the Diversity, Equity, Inclusion, and Belonging Practice Group.
+Chris Boyle is a Consultant with the Search & Consulting Group and a member of the Diversity, Equity, Inclusion, and Belonging Practice.

 Chris brings 15 years of independent school experience from North Shore Country Day School (IL), where he was Assistant Head of School and Academic Dean for ten years.
 In that role, he was instrumental in the school’s institutional and strategic initiative leadership.
 He oversaw all academic departments and guided the development of the JK-12 educational program.
 Chris also led faculty recruitment, hiring, retention, professional development, and evaluation.
 Before serving as its Assistant Head, Chris was NSCD’s Director of College Counseling.
 His career started in the world of college admission.
 During his time in college admission and college counseling, Chris was on the Illinois Association for College Admission Counseling’s Executive Board and the National Association for College Admission Counseling’s National Assembly.

-Since 2004 Chris has been an active volunteer with the Point Foundation (CA), which is the largest scholarship-granting organization in the U.S. for LGBTQ college aspiring individuals.
-For most of his time on Point’s Board of Directors, Chris served as the Scholar Selections Committee Chair, constructing and overseeing the process by which Point annually chose 30 scholars from an applicant pool of up to several thousand high school, undergraduate, and graduate students.
+Since 2004 Chris has been an active volunteer with Point Foundation (CA), the largest scholarship-granting organization in the U.S. for LGBTQ college aspiring individuals.
+For most of his time on Point’s Board of Directors, Chris served as the Scholar Selections Committee Chair, overseeing the annual selections process by which Point chose its scholars from an applicant pool of several thousand high school, undergraduate, and graduate students.
 During his time as Scholar Selections Committee Chair, the composition of the organization’s scholars significantly diversified in terms of racial and gender identity.
-Additionally, Chris organized regional leadership forums, led sessions and workshops at Point’s National Leadership Conferences, and contributed to its efforts to friend/fund-raise.
-Currently, he remains connected to Point as a member of the Scholar Selections Committee and Emeritus Board.
+He remains connected to Point as a member of its Emeritus Board.

 Other past professional development and affiliations include serving as a Mastery Transcript Consortium Site Director, an Intercultural Development Inventory Qualified Administrator, a member of and homeroom leader for the Independent School Experiential Education Network and its Winter Institute, and a member of ISACS accreditation teams.